njhale/operator-registry/docs/design/operator-bundle.md

   -h, --help                   help for build
   -b, --image-builder string   Tool to build container images.
-One of: [docker, podman, buildah] (default "docker") -u, --output-dir string      Optional output directory for operator manifests -0, --overwrite              To overwrite annotations.yaml if existing -p, --package string         The name of the package that bundle image belongs to -t, --tag string             The name of the bundle image will be built
+One of: [docker, podman, buildah] (default "docker") -u, --output-dir string      Optional output directory for operator manifests -o, --overwrite              To overwrite annotations.yaml if existing -p, --package string         The name of the package that bundle image belongs to -t, --tag string             The name of the bundle image will be built